 - Craft sticks

 Set out a sheet of white paper.
-Paint your preschooler’s palm brown and print it onto the paper.
+Paint your child’s palm brown and print it onto the paper.
 Wipe it off.
 Next, paint the fingertip of one index finger brown and help your preschooler to print ears, refreshing paint after each ear.
 Paint the entire index finger brown to print antlers, refreshing after each one.
 Then, paint and print the pinkie fingertip (and a little beyond) brown to make the tines (the ‘branches’) that come off of each antler.
 Allow to dry.
-Have your preschooler glue on a pom pom nose and google eyes.
+Have your child glue on a pom pom nose and google eyes.
 If you want to make a puppet, cut around the reindeer face or have your preschooler cut it out.
-Have your preschooler glue it onto a popsicle stick and allow it to dry before use.
+Have your child glue it onto a popsicle stick and allow it to dry before use.

 I am sharing the poem I created to go along with the puppets below.
 You could have the children act out the poem with the puppets or wear reindeer antlers and act it out.
 Reindeer headbands can often be found at dollar stores or in dollar sections of department stores.
 Or, you could have the children make their own antler headbands.
 If you do not have the time or materials for the craft, simply have the children put their hands above their heads, palms out, to mime antlers.